 At no time did she address the male by his full name.
 But on one occasion she addressed him as Mr. Gallagher.
 Then later in the interview she cleverly slipped in question by asking if she could call him Michael, to which the male ignorantly consented.
 He had no idea Claire had just named him; Michael Gallagher.

 Luke paused the playback.
-His eyes lifted upward.
 ‘Michael Gallagher’, he repeated to himself, as he rubbed thoughtful hand across his chin.
-He decided to check the prior convictions on offenders named Michael Gallagher.
+He checked the prior convictions on offenders named Michael Gallagher.

 Within seconds his NYPD data base search returned a number of hits, but only one was in the age range for the subject in the video.